So here he was sitting on a log in his backyard because he was retired. At forty-seven years of age, not bad.

 His parents (long deceased) had named him Justiniano Molina.
-So he swung between Osting and Nano, childhood nicknames he hated and rejected.
-In law school, he developed an aversion to “Justiniano” when a professor with a stutter could not say it right, and the failed effort became a classroom joke to be repeated again and again by wiseasses.
-Friends fixed the problem one Pub Night by dubbing him “Just Molina” (“Justin” was just too sissy).
+That got him the dueling childhood nicknames of Osting and Nano, used by family and a special someone in his past.
+In law school, he developed a phobia for “Justiniano” when a professor with a stutter could not say it right, and the mangled version became a classroom joke to be repeated again and again by wiseasses.
+Friends fixed the problem one Pub Night by dubbing him “Just Molina” (“Justin” was voted out as “sissy”).
 They toasted his new name with bottles of San Miguel beer.
 They predicted that this moniker would make him a fair-minded judge someday, a just one.

 The unforgiving Philippine sun beat down on his scalp.
 He should have worn a hat.
 But it was too late now because he was nicely settled on his log, whittled flat on top for comfort by his hired hand, Isagani.
 Chocks of wood fit nicely beneath the log to give it stability.
-It was a good log for a retiree to sit on all day with a hat to stave off the punishing sun.
+It was a good spot to sit on all day.
+His loose Hawaiian shirt, bermuda shorts and flip-flops accommodated the cooling breeze.
+A hat, though, would have helped to stave off the tropical sun.

 Two puppies, about three months old, came out of the nearby dog shelter to gnaw at his toes.
 The first one was Coco, mostly brown and pudgy.
 The second one was Salty, bristly white with premature whiskers sticking out of his snout in all directions.
 They were litter-mates from different fathers.
 Coco looked like the neighbor’s big brown dog, and Salty was a baby version of a mangy white thing that had made a brief appearance during their mother’s fertile period.